Affinage

 Open questions at the time

-Evidence GRK1-S21A knock-in mouse with ex vivo and in vivo ERG dark adaptation assays
+Evidence GRK1-S21A knock-in mice with ex vivo/in vivo ERG and dark-adaptation measurements after bleaching

 PMID:31908030